benwasserman1/dbsportsapp/README.md

 13. Stored procedures
   - The register query and the login authentication use stored procedures that pass in the proper parameters.

+## All of the DDL and DML statements used to create the tables and populate the data are in the DatabaseDDL directory

 ## Screen recording of all features in case there is an issue with running
 https://d.pr/v/8RWJoI